Stiffstream/json_dto/README.md

 But they are only helpful for top level read/write operations.

 In general *json_dto* gets data from `rapidjson::Value` and puts the data into `rapidjson::Value`.
-So read/write operations looks like this:
+So read/write operations look like this:
 ~~~~~
 ::c++
 // Read